codymurphyjones/redux-flatlist-bitcoin/README.md

 ## Getting Started

 If you want to check the app out prior to loading it and running it on your system, there is a web app version located at [BTC Currency Conversion App](https://btcconversionapp-pei.now.sh/)

+It is a simple to use app.
+You have your watcher area at the bottom, you can add currencies to your watcher list to scroll through them at your will.

+Your selected currency is visible at the top, the default starting currency is BTC

+In order to select a new currency, click the search icon on the right side and type, the auto complete guide will help you select your next  currency.

+In order to add a currency to your watch list, simply click the + sign on the left side.
+It will add the currently selected currency to your watchers.

 ```sh
 $ cd expo-project-template
 $ npm install